stateful/dagger-guest-post/substitute-yaml-with-nouns-verbs.md

 ## Orchestrating the Pipeline with GitHub Actions

-We’re still using GitHub Actions to [run the pipeline](https://github.com/runmedev/vscode-runme/blob/16035ce0da072a6ae4e2e69a00569cb1a25b5cdc/.github/workflows/pipeline.yml#L27-L49), which has a feature to manage secrets.
-However, GitHub’s role here is limited to orchestration.
-If you ask me, I would rather use the Owl Store to leverage Workload Identity and manage configurations and secrets for Environments.
-Let’s keep it simple today.
+At Stateful/Runme, we are still using GitHub Actions to [run the pipeline](https://github.com/runmedev/vscode-runme/blob/16035ce0da072a6ae4e2e69a00569cb1a25b5cdc/.github/workflows/pipeline.yml#L27-L49), which comes with a feature to manage secrets.
+GitHub Action’s role here is limited to scheduling and orchestration.
+If you ask me, I would rather use the Owl Store and Workload Identity to manage configurations and secrets for Environments.
+However, one thing at a time.

 ```
 [...]